GabbyJ/First-React-App/README.md

-<p>Through a code meet up, we made a React Hook app that toggles between a user's Github repos.
+<p>Through a code meet up, we made a React Hook app that toggles between a users showing their Github repos.
 I used mine and the code lead for the meet up.</p>

 <p><strong>To run locally</strong><br>
 npm start</p>